 Dr. Ademola Olugebefola began his professional career as a bassist, playing with several small ensembles throughout the New York metropolitan area during the late 50s and early 60s.
 In the late 60’s he turned his creative energies to the visual arts and frequently incorporates musical ideas and theories in his extensive body of work.
 Over the past four decades, Olugebefola’s works have been included in hundreds of exhibitions at major American museums, universities and cultural institutions internationally.
 Born in the U.S. Virgin Islands, he has lectured and participated in forums at universities, museums and cultural institutions in the U.S., Canada, and the Caribbean.
 He is a highly respected cultural activist and renowned Harlem artist whose art and career papers are in the permanent collection of the New York Public Library for the Performing Arts, the Schomburg Center for Research in Black Culture, Hatch Billops Archives, Howard University, and scores of other well-respected American institutions.

 Azizah Onifa –Barbados

 Azipho’s Creations was established in 1998 by husband and wife team, Azizah and Ras Sipho Onifa.
 Azipho’s Creations is an award winner at BMEX 2011, for best designs in accessories.
 Also, best Jewelry design at NCF Crop-Over Arts & Craft exhibition.
 The brand has participated at Jamaica Fashion Week, CARIFESTA 2012 in Suriname, and is known for exhibiting at all the local shows in Barbados.
-This island brand is known by the Barbadian for its unique designs and quality finish.
+This island brand is known by the Barbadian public for its unique designs and quality finish.
 “We make styles fun for any function, but most importantly products that doesn’t damage the skin.
 Love life and live!”